 How to Become a Software Tester With No Degree

-Did you know that becoming a software tester is easier than it may sound?
-You can do it without a specialized degree.
-Now, do you want to know how to become a software tester without a degree?
+Did you know that it's not as hard as you might think to become a software tester?
+You don't need a high-tech degree to do it.
+Do you want to know how to work as a software tester without a college degree?

 Can a Software Tester Get a Job Without a Degree?